A/N: Warning in this chapter for some depiction of violence.

 Gareth nodded, took one for himself, and lit it.
 “The others seem to already know each other, after all.”

-“Yes, well, that is some comfort,” Gareth said, clearing his throat and putting out his cigarette. “ I suppose I’d best be getting home, before my wife misses me.”
+Gareth cleared his throat and put out his cigarette.
+“Well, it was a pleasure meeting you, Captain, but I suppose I’d best be getting home before my wife misses me.”

-Gareth started down the steps, Leandros calling, “Do you need a ride?” after him.
+Gareth started down the steps, Leandros calling after him, “Do you need a ride?”